Enduring 2nd impeachment, Trump stands largely silent, alone

 Abandoned by some in his own party, Trump could do nothing but watch history unfold on television.
 The suspension of his Twitter account deprived Trump of his most potent means to keep Republicans in line, giving a sense that Trump had been defanged and, for the first time, his hold on his adopted party was in question.

+“I want to be very clear: I unequivocally condemn the violence that we saw last week," said Trump.
+He added that “no true supporter” of his “could ever endorse political violence.”

+But that message, partially motivated to warn off legal exposure for sparking the riot, ran contrary to what Trump has said throughout his term, including when he urged his supporters to “fight” for him last week.
+Trump said not a word about his impeachment in the video, though he complained about the ban on his social media.

-With only a week left in Trump's term, there were no bellicose messages from the White House fighting impeachment and no organized legal response.
+With only a week left in Trump's term, there were no bellicose messages from the White House fighting the proceedings on the other end of Pennsylvania Avenue and no organized legal response.
 Some congressional Republicans did defend the president during House debate in impeachment, their words carrying across the same space violated by rioters one week earlier during a siege of the citadel of democracy that left five dead.

 In the end, 10 Republicans voted to impeach.

 It was a marked change from Trump’s first impeachment.
 That December 2019 vote in the House, which made Trump only the third president ever impeached, played out along partisan lines.
-The charges then were that he had used the powers of the office to pressure Ukraine to investigate his political foe, now-President-elect Joe Biden.
+The charges then were that he had used the powers of the office to pressure Ukraine to investigate a political foe, Joe Biden, now the president-elect.

 At that time, the White House was criticized for failing to create the kind of robust “war room” that President Bill Clinton mobilized during his own impeachment fight.
 Nonetheless, Trump allies did mount their own pushback campaign.
 There were lawyers, White House messaging meetings, and a media blitz run by allies on conservative television, radio and websites .